2019 Midwest Band Conductor’s Symposium

 All DVDs will be provided as part of the application fee.
 Those individuals who register as an observer will gain much professional and personal growth by observing these great conductors and clinicians.
 In sponsoring this symposium, Truman State University hopes to fulfill the wishes of many band conductors who have indicated a desire to continue their musical growth and advance their conducting skills.

-Each participant has the option of selecting one piece from both groups of provided literature or to submit the piece they are working on with their ensemble and one piece from the provided literature below.
+Each participant has the option of selecting one piece from both groups of provided literature or to submit the piece they are working on with their ensemble and one piece from the provided literature on the registration form.

-Dr. Prendergast has appeared as a guest conductor, clinician and adjudicator in Georgia, Iowa, Indiana, Missouri, and Minnesota.
-He is a member of the College Band Directors National Association, National Band Association, Music Educators National Conference, College Music Society, Pi Kappa Lambda, Phi Mu Alpha Sinfonia, and is an honorary member of Kappa Kappa Psi.
+Dr. Prendergast has appeared as a guest conductor, clinician and adjudicator in Georgia, Iowa, Indiana, Missouri, Minnesota, South Dakota, Canada, Russia, and in Switzerland.
+He is a member of the College Band Directors National Association, National Band Association, National Association for Music Education, College Music Society, Pi Kappa Lambda, Phi Mu Alpha Sinfonia, and is an honorary member of Kappa Kappa Psi.

 Dr. Jocelyn Stevens Prendergast, Assistant Professor of Music and Music Education at Truman State, teaches Conducting, Research in Music Education, and the Music Management of Instruction courses.
 She also supervises intern teachers, oversees the Music Masters of Arts in Education program, and serves as the faculty advisor for the Truman State collegiate chapter of the National Association for Music Education.
 She received a Bachelor of Music in Music Education at Butler University, a Master of Music in Wind Conducting and a Master or Arts in Music Education from the University of Minnesota, and a Doctor of Musical Arts in Music Education from the University of Georgia.
 Her primary conducting teachers have been Robert Grechesky, Henry Leck, Stanley Derusha, Craig Kirchhoff, and John Lynch.